Léonie Duquet: Biography

-In December 1977, Duquet was arrested and kidnapped in the parish of San Pablo Ramos Majia by Marine Captain Alfredo Astiz.
-This was shortly after Astiz had led a police action at the Holy Cross Church in Buenos Aires against the Mothers of the Plaza de Mayo, where he had arranged the arrest of Azucena Villaflor and two other of the 13 founders of the group, together with a total of ten associates.
+In December 1977, Duquet was arrested and kidnapped in the Parish Church of San Pablo in Ramos Majia by Marine Captain Alfredo Astiz.
+This was shortly after Astiz had led a police action at the Holy Cross Church in Buenos Aires against the Mothers of the Plaza de Mayo, where he had arranged the arrest of Azucena Villaflor and two others of the 13 founders of the group, together with a total of ten associates.
 Alice Domon was kidnapped soon after.
 Astiz became known as the "Blond Angel of Death". one of the most infamous torturers in Argentina.

 The prisoners were taken to ESMA, where a secret detention and torture center had been set up.
-According to testimony of survivors, the sisters and other prisoners were held there about 10 days and severely tortured under interrogation.
-The sisters were forced to write and sign letters to the superior of their order, saying they had acted in opposition to the government of General Jorge Videla.
+According to testimony of survivors, the Sisters and other prisoners were held there about 10 days and severely tortured under interrogation.
+The Sisters were forced to write and sign letters to the superior general of their congregation, saying they had acted in opposition to the government of Videla.
 They were photographed in front of a Montoneros banner, to appear as if they were with that guerrilla group.
 The photo was released to local and French press; the women showed evidence of physical torture.
 Soon after, all the group was "transferred out" of ESMA, which was understood to mean they were killed (Testimony of Horacio Domingo Maggio, File #4450); Testimony of Lisandro Raúl Cubas, File #6794).

-Léonie Duquet is believed to have been killed by a military death squad under Astiz' command.
+Duquet is believed to have been killed by a military death squad under Astiz' command.
 As neither her nor Villaflor's bodies were found, some observers thought the women may have been among victims flown by plane and helicopter and thrown out while still alive over the ocean near Buenos Aires.
 In early 1978, unidentified bodies began to wash up on the beaches south of Buenos Aires.

 The "disappearances" of Duquet and Domon, two French nationals, attracted international attention and outrage, with demands for a United Nations investigation of human rights abuses in the country.
 France demanded information of both the French nuns, but the Argentine government denied all responsibility for them.